The integration of variable generation and storage into electricity capacity markets: Risk metrics

 \section{Risk metrics}

-In the analysis of the adequacy of energy systems, the length of time over which system risk is to be assessed---typically either a year or a peak season---is usually divided into~$n$ time periods, each typically of an hour or a half-hour in length---see~\cite{BillAll,NGECR18}.
-Let the random variables~$D_t$ and $X_t$ denote respectively the total energy demand and total energy supply in time period~$t$.
+In the analysis of capacity adequacy, the length of time over which system risk is assessed---typically a year or a peak season---is usually divided into~$n$ time periods, each typically of an hour or a half-hour in length (\cite{BillAll,NGECR18}).
+Let random variables~$D_t$ and $X_t$ denote respectively the total energy demand and total energy supply in time period~$t$.
 Then the \emph{supply-demand balance} in the time period~$t$ is given by the random variable $Z_t = X_t - D_t$.
-In particular values of $Z_t$ less than zero correspond to an energy \emph{shortfall} or \emph{loss-of-load} at time~$t$, and then the level or \emph{depth} of shortfall at that time is given by the random variable~$\max(-Z_t,0)$.
+Values of $Z_t$ less than zero correspond to an energy \emph{shortfall} or \emph{loss-of-load} at time~$t$.
+The \emph{depth} of shortfall at that time is given by the random variable~$\max(-Z_t,0)$.

-Any \emph{risk metric}~$\rho$ is a function of the entire supply-demand balance process $(Z_t,\,t=1,\dots,n)$.
-Risk metrics may either be used directly in the setting of appropriate reliability standards---as in the case of the present GB \lole-based standard (see~\cite{NGECR18})---or may arise naturally in the context of \emph{economic} approaches to determining security-of-supply (see Section~\ref{sec:economic-approaches}).
-Commonly used risk metrics are LOLE and EEU given respectively by
+Any \emph{risk metric}~$\rho$ is a function of the entire process $(Z_t,\,t=1,\dots,n)$.
+Risk metrics may either be used directly in the setting of reliability standards---as in the case of the present GB \lole-based standard (\cite{NGECR18})---or may arise naturally in \emph{economic} approaches to determining security-of-supply (see Section~\ref{sec:economic-approaches}).